MicrosoftDocs/office-365-management-api/office-365-management-api/office-365-management-activity-api-schema.md

 |AdminSubmissionTablAllow|Edm.String|No|An allow entry in the [Tenant Allow/Block List](/defender-office-365/tenant-allow-block-list-about) was created at time of submission to immediately take action on similar messages while it is being rescanned.|
 |SubmissionNotification|Edm.String|No|Admin feedback is sent to end user.|

+<a name='automated-investigation-and-response-events-in-office-365'></a>

-## Automated investigation and response events in Office 365
+## Automated investigation and response events in Microsoft Defender for Office 365 Plan 2

 [Automated investigation and response (AIR)](/defender-office-365/air-about) events are available for Microsoft 365 customers who have Defender for Office 365 Plan 2, either included or as an add-on subscription.
 For example Microsoft 365 A5/E5/G5 includes Defender for Office 365 Plan 2.